techspence/techspence.github.io/_securityawareness/2019-04-29-Email-Habits-That-Will-Help-You-To-NOT-Get-Phished.md

 title: "Email Habits That Will Help You To NOT Get Phished"
 date: 2019-04-29
 ---
+Phishing emails are not always obvious and when you're in your day to day get-work-done mode it can be easy to fall victim.
+This post covers a few basic email browsing habits that will help you to avoid getting phished.

 # Critical Thinking

 Don’t take everything at face value.
 Before you open and click an email, go through these questions: